phantom-node/cryptreboot/README.md

 When asked if kexec should handle reboots, answer `yes` (however the answer probably doesn't matter for cryptreboot to work).

+## Recommendations

+To protects against saving sensitive data (passphrase, encryption keys) to swap space on a disk, it is recommended to use `memory_locker` ([Rubygems](https://rubygems.org/gems/memory_locker), [Github](https://github.com/phantom-node/memory_locker)).

+    $ sudo gem install memory_locker

+If you don't want to install it, you will have to specify `--insecure-memory` flag when running cryptreboot.

 ## Installation

 Make sure the required software is installed, then install the gem system-wide by executing: